These Lowe’s deals rival Prime Day prices—save on Craftsman, Whirlpool, Dewalt and LG

 Amazon Prime Day 2022: Shopping guide

-All the best early Amazon Prime Day deals: Shop all the best deals you can get today
+All the best Amazon Prime Day deals: Shop all the best deals you can get today

-Walmart early Amazon Prime Day sales: Save big on Sony, Instant Pot and Shark
+Walmart Amazon Prime Day sales: Save big on Sony, Instant Pot and Shark

-Best Buy early Amazon Prime Day sales: Epic deals on Apple, Samsung and LG
+Best Buy Amazon Prime Day sales: Epic deals on Apple, Samsung and LG

+Lowe’s Amazon Prime Day sales: Score deals on appliances, tools and smart devices

-Samsung early Prime Day sales: Discounts on Samsung smartphones, tablets and appliances
+Samsung Amazon Prime Day sales: Pick up Prime Day-level deals on phones, TVs, watches, tablets and more

-Target early Prime Day sales: Save on KitchenAid, Ninja and Threshold at Target
+Target Amazon Prime Day sales: Save on KitchenAid, Ninja and Threshold at Target

-Early Prime Day Amazon device deals: Smart speakers, TVs and security cameras
+Prime Day Amazon device deals: Save on Echo smart speakers, TVs and security cameras

-Early Prime Day tech deals: Shop the best tech deals on sale right now
+Prime Day tech deals: Shop the best Samsung, Apple, and LG deals on sale right now

-Early Prime Day home and furniture deals: Save on Bissell, Sun Joe and iRobot
+Prime Day home and furniture deals: Save on KitchenAid, Sun Joe and iRobot

-Early Prime Day kitchen deals: Huge discounts on GreenPan, Hestan and Misen
+Prime Day kitchen deals: Pick up huge discounts on Ninja, KitchenAid and Misen

-Early Prime Day clothing and fashion deals: Shop stylish sales at Amazon
+Prime Day clothing and fashion deals: Shop stylish sales from Champion, Adidas and Ray-Ban at Amazon

 Appliance deals at Lowe's

-Save big on appliances from Samsung, LG, Whirlpool, KitchenAid and more with these epic deals at Lowe's.
+Save big on appliances from Samsung, LG, Whirlpool, KitchenAid and more thanks to these epic appliance deals at Lowe's.

 Whirlpool WRS315SDHZ French-Door Refrigerator for $1,359 (Save $340)